Dorothy Gale: In television

-A little known version of the original story made for British TV in 1995 starred Denise Van Outen as Dorothy.
-Among other variations of the story, it featured her as a wealthy, spoiled socialite and the characters using sexual innuendo and cursing.
-It combined elements from the original books, the 1939 film version and 1985's Return to Oz.
-At the film's end, she wakes up from having fallen asleep and dismisses her trip to Oz as a crazy dream.

 The 2007 Sci-Fi Channel miniseries Tin Man reworked her into DG, a descendant of Dorothy's, and is played by Zooey Deschanel.
 In this iteration, the trademark dress is actually a diner waitress uniform; the rest of the time she wears a leather jacket and jeans and rides a motorcycle.
 When she is taken into Oz, she learns that she is actually the princess of the kingdom of Oz, sent to another world and raised by androids that protect her after her sister was possessed by the spirit of an ancient witch that she unleashed by accident.

 In the 2012 TV miniseries Dorothy and the Witches of Oz, Dorothy (played by Paulie Rojas) is shown as an adult writer and starts regaining repressed memories of her actual adventures in the Land of Oz when the Wicked Witch of the West plans to conquer the Land of Oz and all of Earth.

 Dorothy appears in the ninth season of Supernatural, portrayed by Tiio Horn.
 This version is Dorothy Baum.
 Dorothy is a hunter whose father was L. Frank Baum, a member of the Men of Letters.
 Desperate when it appeared that The Wicked Witch could not be killed, Dorothy used a spell to bind herself and the Wicked Witch, keeping them both trapped in stasis at the Men of Letters bunker for decades.
 They were finally freed by Sam and Dean Winchester.
 After Charlie Bradbury killed the Wicked Witch, she and Dorothy went to Oz in order to continue fighting against the Witch's forces.